Azure/aks-engine/docs/kubernetes/features.md

 ### Using Kubernetes Persistent Volumes

-By default, each ACS-Engine cluster is bootstrapped with several StorageClass resources.
+By default, each AKS Engine cluster is bootstrapped with several StorageClass resources.
 This bootstrapping is handled by the addon-manager pod that creates resources defined under /etc/kubernetes/addons directory on master VMs.

 #### Non-managed Disks